ebebbington/income-organiser/README.md

 * Backup the IO data into a json file so we aren't just relying on local storage

- Create an icon for the app and place it in the scripts for package.json, e.g. `packahe-mac: ... --icon=/path/to/icon
+* Create an icon for the app and place it in the scripts for package.json, e.g. `packahe-mac: ... --icon=/path/to/icon

+* add --icon=path option for dist-mac in package.json script

+* cant create installer for linux because package `electron-installer-debian` requires host os to  be linux, refer to this post: https://www.christianengvall.se/electron-installer-debian-package/

+* add icon for creating installer in debian.json: "icon": "assets/icons/png/1024x1024.png"